 - Completion of 33 credit hours of graduate courses, including GEOG 5860 and GEOG 5880.
 In consultation with the graduate advisor, students may design a flexible program in the general field of geography.
 The general program fosters inquiry into the way economic and environmental forces interact at the local, regional, national and global levels.
 Students may prepare for a variety of career choices, including business, government, teaching, community development, and advanced research. - Successful completion of a research thesis, written under the direction of a departmental specialist in the thesis area.
-The thesis represents six credit hours of the 33 require hours.
-A student may receive an incomplete grade on the thesis until the completion of the thesis and its acceptance by the thesis committee.
+The thesis accounts for six (6) credit hours of the total 33 required hours to complete the program.
+A student may repeat the thesis course by taking 1-6 credit hours a semester and continue to receive a grade of T until the completion of the thesis and its acceptance by the thesis committee.

-Master of Arts in Geography: Geographic Information Systems (33 hours)
+Master of Arts in Geography: GIScience (33 hours)